Blendify/blender-manual/trunk/blender_docs/manual/modeling/surfaces/editing/surface.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Surface --> Transform`

-A surface can be edited by transforming the locations of the control points
+A surface can be edited by transforming the locations of the control points.

 Move, Rotate, Scale
    Like other elements in Blender, control points can be